 E969 | Advantame | 20,000 |

-There are differences between the sweeteners authorized in the European Community and those authorized in the United States, only six, or in Great Britain, which allows only eight.[7][13]
+There are differences between the sweeteners authorized in the European Union and those approved in the United States, where only six are permitted, or in the United Kingdom, which allows eight.[4][13]

 References